 Quality Rating: A

 Chronological Placement Considerations: By the end of this issue, Iron Man is still in his bulky gold armor.
+The Avengers have formed.
 Pepper is Tony's executive secretary but Happy Hogan is not yet hired.
-The Avengers have formed.
+Pepper and Happy are both introduced in the same issue (Tales of Suspense #45, but Pepper was already an employee of Stark at that point, so i'm placing this before her first published appearance.
 One thing to note about the references below: in many cases the footnote is just telling us when they first appeared in the original stories; it doesn't mean that this issue takes place only after all of those references have occurred.

 |SuperMegaMonkey home | Comics Chronology home|